crj2121/Sudoku-Solver/README.md

 # Sudoku-Solver
-AI algorithm to solve a sudoku Solver
+AI algorithm to solve a sudoku puzzle